-Irina Lyan is the Chair of Korean Studies Programme at the Hebrew University of Jerusalem, an appointment built on the back of years of research on Israeli-Korean R&D collaboration — and a subject many academics deemed “not serious enough,” or even superficial: Hallyu.
+Irina Lyan is the Head of Korean Studies Programme at the Hebrew University of Jerusalem, an appointment built on the back of years of research on Israeli-Korean R&D collaboration — and a subject many academics deemed “not serious enough,” or even superficial: Hallyu.

 Lyan is a fifth-generation diasporic Korean born in the former Soviet Union (Khabarovsk in Russia to be exact) who immigrated to Israel 20 years ago.
-So her interest in the Asian tiger economy has deep roots.
+Thus, her interest in the Asian tiger economy has deep roots.
 For her PhD in Sociology and Anthropology, she chose to focus on the business collaborations and cultural perceptions between Koreans and Israelis.

 This led her to co-author five papers on Hallyu — her “unofficial dissertations” — which included “Hallyu across the desert: K-pop fandom in Israel and Palestine,” “When Gangnam hits the Middle East: Re-makes as identity practice,” and “Fan entrepreneurship: Fandom, agency, and the marketing of Hallyu in Israel.”